From the Beginning

 Always store your essential oils in a cool dark place with the lid tightly closed.
 Remember essential oils are volatile.
-An unclosed lid will cause the essence to evaporate and quickly!
+An open lid will cause the essence to evaporate and quickly!
 You can refrigerate or freeze them.
 If you freeze an essence, let it come to room temperature naturally before using.
 Stored in this fashion an essence can last up to 2 years or more.
 Check with your supplier for more information on specific essential oils.

 Why Buy New Life Essential Oils?

-How and when a plant is sown, harvested and extracted is vital to the integrity of the essence.
+How and when a plant is sown, grown, harvested is vital to the consistent nature of the essence.
 Things such as altitude, temperature, rain (or lack thereof), and surroundings can alter the color, smell, and benefits of an essence.

 New Life is one of only a few essential oil distributors whose source requires an actual third-party organic certification.
 All our essential oils, as well as plant oils, are part of this certification program called Ecocert.
-(5)Ecocert is comprised of field auditors, in-house analysts, and a review board.
+Ecocert is comprised of field auditors, in-house analysts, and a review board.
 Certification is granted when a grower has successfully met the conformity requirements set out by the standard of organic specifications.3 These specifications spell out details of

-7.Leiann King, Brenda Wright, Amanda Reynolds, Foundational Aromatherapy
+- Leiann King, Brenda Wright, Amanda Reynolds, Foundational Aromatherapy

-8.Dr.
-Joel Wallach, BZ,DVM,ND; Dr, Ma Lan, MD, MS, LAC; Passport to Aromatherapy, Wellness Publications, 2015
+- Dr, Joel Wallach, BZ,DVM,ND; Dr, Ma Lan, MD, MS, LAC; Passport to Aromatherapy, Wellness Publications, 2015